Yardley Hastings

-Yardley Hastings is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
-It is located south-east of the county town of Northampton and is skirted on its south side by the main A428 road to Bedford.
+Yardley Hastings is a village and civil parish in West Northamptonshire, England.
+It is located south-east of Northampton and is skirted on its south side by the main A428 road to Bedford.

 History

 The village's name means 'rod wood/clearing', a place where they were made or acquired.
 The 'de Hastinges' family are mentioned in connection with the village in 1250.

 Thomas Dudley was born in Yardley Hastings in 1576.
 He sailed to New England on the Arbella in 1630 and became Governor of the Massachusetts Bay colony.
 He signed the charter of Harvard College in 1650.

 Bouttoll Downing was born in Yardley Hastings in 1510.
 Ten generations later, in 1820, "his descendant Sarah Downing" married John Abbey in Yardley Hastings where further generations continued to live.

 The village was struck by an F0/T1 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
 Yardley Hastings is the village in which Marianne Faithfull's character Maggie lives in the 2007 film Irina Palm.